The Somerset Levels Flood Case Study

 The Somerset Levels are a coastal plain and wetland area in Somerset, England.
 Thousands of years ago, the area was covered by the sea, but today it’s a landscape of rivers and wetlands – artificially drained, irrigated and modified to allow productive farming.

 It is claimed that the Somerset Levels are one of the lowest areas in the UK.
 This is because much of the area lies below the high-water mark of spring tides.
 The area is very flat and has a maximum altitude of 8m above sea level.
-All rivers in this area, including Axe, Sheppey and Brue, are in the north, while to the south, the rivers are the Cary, Yeo, Tone and Parrett drain into the Bristol Channel.
+All rivers in this area, including Axe, Sheppey and Brue, are in the north, while to the south, the rivers the Cary, Yeo, Tone and Parrett drain into the Bristol Channel.

 In January 2014, the Somerset Levels experienced floods greater than any other in living memory.
 Estimates suggest that 10% of the area was underwater when the flooding was greatest.